Functional citrus fruits help fight common diseases.

 Since writing “Functional food describes properties, irrespective of taste, that provide health benefits”, I’ve looked deeper into the meaning of functional food.
 Unfortunately, definitions vary between countries.
 In the States I’ve seen that the FD has responsibility for functional food labeling.
 But there’s no legal definition of functional food.

-To avoid further confusion, I will try to avoid the term in future.
+To avoid further confusion, I will try to avoid the term.
 In any case, I focus on foods identified as being beneficial to specific illnesses.
 So I currently feel that the term is irrelevant for Foodary.
 But I’m happy to review this if you think functional foods are important.

 This study looks at foods good for diabetes.
 Incidentally, that includes good foods for cancer and other diseases.
 So I will continue to describe foods and nutrients with respect to the health conditions they are liked with.